mafik/random-word-generator/README.md

 Algorithm
 ----

-In order to speed up the generation, it sorts all suffixes of the sample file (this might take some time, depending on the size of the input).
+In order to speed up the generation, it sorts all suffixes of the sample file (this might take some time and memory, depending on the size of the input).
 Chosing next successor is then accomplished using binary search.
-O(log n) where n is length of sample file.